GenericMappingTools/gmt/doc/rst/source/tutorial/session-3.rst

 The file contains bathymetry for the Bermuda region and has depth values from -5475 to -89 meters.
-We want to make a contour map of this data; this is a job for :doc:`grdcontour`.
+We want to make a contour map of this data; this is a job for :doc:`/grdcontour`.
 As with previous plot commands we need to set up the map projection with **-J**.
 Here, however, we do not have to specify the region since that is by default assumed to be the extent of the grid file.
 To generate any plot we will in addition need to supply information about which contours to draw.
-Unfortunately, :doc:`grdcontour` is a complicated module with too many options.
+Unfortunately, :doc:`/grdcontour` is a complicated module with too many options.
 We put a positive spin on this situation by touting its flexibility.
 Here are the most useful options: